Kim Cook, Executive Director

 Elizabeth Morgan, Director of External Relations

-Elizabeth Morgan is Director of External Relations for the National College Access Network, where she is responsible for new member development, fundraising, and other partnerships that help NCAN fulfill its mission.
+Elizabeth Morgan is Director of External Relations for the National College Access Network, where she oversees fundraising and communications.

 Before joining the foundation, Ms. Morgan was a grant officer for the Michigan State Bar Foundation, which awards more than $8 million annually to provide civil legal assistance to the poor.
 Ms. Morgan has also worked as a journalist and editor for the Bureau of National Affairs, the World Bank, and the alumni magazine of the Washington College of Law.

-She served as a member of the NCAN board of directors from 2008 to 2010 and is presently the board chair of the Duke Student Publishing Company, the nonprofit owner of Duke University's daily student newspaper.
+She served on the NCAN board of directors from 2008 to 2010 and on the board of the Duke Student Publishing Company, the nonprofit owner of Duke University's daily student newspaper, from 2008 to 2016.
 She holds a J.D. from the Washington College of Law at American University and an A.B. in history from Duke University.

-Ms. Carrie Warick is the Director of Partnerships and Policy for the National College Access Network.
-She coordinates NCAN’s policy and advocacy work to promote policies that support low-income, first-generation, and minority students access to and success in higher education.
-Ms. Warick also collaborates NCAN’s relationships with statewide and regional college access networks and other NCAN partners.
+Ms. Carrie Warick is the Director of Policy and Advocacy for the National College Access Network.
+She leads NCAN’s policy and advocacy work to promote policies that support students who are low-income, first-generation, or of color access and succeed in higher education.
+This includes managing NCAN's policy priorities at both the federal and state level.

-Joining NCAN in May 2008, Ms. Warick began as a Program Associate and then became the Director of Member Services beginning in September 2008.
-In this position, she developed and disseminated resources and training to NCAN members as well as managing membership events, communications, recruitment, and renewal.
+Joining NCAN in May 2008, Ms. Warick has also served as a Program Associate, the Director of Member Services, and the Director of Partnerships and Policy.
+In these positions, she managed NCAN's technical assistance to statewide and regional networks, developed and disseminated resources and training to NCAN members as well as managing membership events, communications, recruitment, and renewal.